 Other non-correlated drivers in the system influence snail abundance with a mean influence of 0 and a SD of 1.

-We then analyzed this data using all of the techniques described above, as well as using naive models with no site effect.
+We then analyzed this data using all of the techniques described above, compared to naive models with no site effect.
 We also included group mean covariate and group mean centered models without a random effect to demonstrate what a random effect in these models is doing.

-Broadly, our simulations show that the point estimates from the random effects (RE) model - what ecologists typically do - is downward biased in these simulations compared to the true effect and well-below estimates from the other designs (Fig. 8,9, Table 1).
-Further, not only is the estimated coefficient of the RE model always biased compared to other estimators in our simulations, but, it more often is within 2SE of 0 than all other models.
+Broadly, our simulations show that the point estimates from the random effects (RE) model - what ecologists typically do - is consistently biased in these simulations and well-below the estimates from the other designs and true effect size (Fig. 8,9, Table 1).
+Further, not only is the estimated coefficient of the RE model always biased compared to other estimators in our simulations, it is more often within 2SE of 0 than all other models.
 Analysis of the model under frequentist null hypothesis testing or examination of the 95% confidence interval of the coefficient would lead to type II error.
-Frequently the 95% confidence interval does not contain the true value of the temperature effect in the RE model as well (Table 2).
+In most simulations, the the 95% confidence intervals of the RE model do not contain the true value of the temperature effect (Table 2).
 Additional explorations show that, in line with the benefits of random effects in mixed models, a site-level random effect is crucial when either the study design is unbalanced or there is site-level variation that is uncorrelated with temperature (Appendix A).
 If our simulation has no site-level variation other than temperature and our confounder, a random effect does not improve model performance.
 This assumption is unrealistic for most real data sets.
 As such, we highlight the need for a site level random effect with either of these two designs.
 In general, we urge researchers to incorporate random effects or robust standard errors as needed to accommodate clustering in the error, per the study design, recognizing the tradeoffs of using both as well as the questions they can versus cannot answer (Oshchepkov and Shirokanova 2022)).

 Box 2: A Difficult Slope: Omitted Variables that Cause Variation in the Magnitude of the Causal Effect

-Frequently, an omitted confounder does not merely contaminate our estimate of a causal effect, but can cause havoc with our estimate if the causal effect of our variable of interest depends on the level of the confounder itself (i.e., an interaction with the confounder).
-Consider that thermal effects in our snail system might depend on levels of recruitment - dense aggregations of intertidal organisms are often better at retaining water and thus resisting desiccation or other forms of thermal stress (e.g., Silliman et al. 2011).
-This interaction effect between the causal variable of interest and the confounder can have profound consequences if ignored.
-In a naive mixed model, we might incorporate this heterogeneity into a random slope.
+Frequently, an omitted confounder does not merely contaminate our estimate of a causal effect, but can also lead to model misspecification, in the form of missed heterogeneity in the causal if the causal effect of our variable of interest depends on the level of the confounder itself (i.e., it modifies the causal effect).
+In our example, consider that thermal effects in our snail system might depend on levels of recruitment because dense aggregations of intertidal organisms are often better at retaining water and thus resisting desiccation or other forms of thermal stress (e.g., Silliman et al. 2011).
+In a naive mixed model, we might incorporate this heterogeneity as a random slope.
 As before, however, the random effects assumption is violated, so a random effects estimator will be biased.
-To deal with the problem of omitted variable bias properly here, however, we present two solutions.
-First, we can use a fixed effects design.
-In a fixed effects design, the site effect dummy variable would interact with our causal variable of interest, allowing us to estimate site-specific slopes.
+To deal with the problem of omitted variable bias here, however, we present two solutions.
+First, we can use the fixed effects design presented in section X and include an interaction term between the site dummy variable would interact and our causal variable of interest, allowing us to estimate site-specific slopes.
 Given that we now have site-level slopes, the number of parameters can blow up, leading to this approach being highly inefficient and not advisable for small sample sizes.
 Rather, we can use correlated random effects approaches with an interaction between the group mean and our driver of interest.
 For example, for a group mean covariate (i.e. Mundlak device) design, we would use the following equation: